AdobeDocs/mobile-services.fr-FR/help/ios/apple-tv-implementation-tvos/target-for-tvml-tvjs.md

 >[!IMPORTANT]
 >
 >Before using the `ADBTarget` element in your TVML pages, you must configure your TVML/TVJS app to use the tvOS SDK.
-Pour plus d'informations, voir [Mise en œuvre Apple TV avec tvos](/help/ios/apple-tv-implementation-tvos/apple-tv-implementation-tvos.md).
+For more information, see Apple TV Implementation with tvOS.[](/help/ios/apple-tv-implementation-tvos/apple-tv-implementation-tvos.md)

 ## Prise en main {#section_88445645FD67416EAF6FDC3E3D3F5C33}